jon-jacky/home/comments.txt

   what they're saying.
 In some ways, large language models are worse than ELIZA.
 When ELIZA couldn't find anything to say, it printed "Go on" or "Tell me more" -- it didn't print lies and nonsense.

+  (Item iii above does not appear in my original Metafilter post -- I added it here.
+Weizenbaum does discuss this at length.)

 Mar 2023